 Russian Research Visa Support

 For those researching in Russia, the most correct form of visa is the humanitarian/scientific-technical visa.
 This visa is issued on the basis of support from Russian educational and research institutions.

 If one of these two situations describes you, contact us.

 - You have or will have visa support from a Russian institution and you would like help processing it at a consulate in the US.

-To gain a broad understanding of the Russian visa system and what may or may apply to your situation, visit our Russian Visas 101 page.
+Gain a broad understanding of the Russian visa system and what may or may apply to your situation.

 Subscribe to our newsletter for more about archives, travel, funding, language, culture and much more!

 My research went exceptionally well.
 I couldn’t be happier and there is no way I could have done this without (SRAS Research Coordinator) Andrei’s help.
 I’m so glad you set me up with him.
 Really, he was extraordinary.
 He helped me time and again.
 Next year I hope that I will have a chance to pay him to help me again with RGASPI.
 In short, thanks to you, again, my experience in Russia was outstanding.

 I want to thank you for providing the best service I could have hoped for.
 Needless to say, I couldn’t have done this without you.
 And I can’t say enough good things about (SRAS Research Coordinator) Alex.
 He’s done absolutely incredible work for me.
 If I’m lucky enough to have this book published, he will be at the top of my list of acknowledgements, and you as well.